wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 cache line invalidation operation.
 The invalidation type is set to `INV`, indicating that blocks must be fully invalidated.
 The dirty write back flag is passed to a local variable of coherence controller's `processEviction()`, which is then passed to `bcc`'s `processEviction()` to actually perform the write back.

+After sending the invalidation, `bcc`'s `processEviction()` method changes the local state and conducts the write back.
+It first checks the dirty write back flag which is set by `tcc`'s invalidation process.
+If the flag is set, meaning a child cache has a dirty block on the invalidated address, the `bcc` first changes the local state from `E` or `M` to `M` (other from states are illegal).
+Note that local `E` state implies that the child cache first reads the line using GETS, acquiring the line in `E` state, and then does a silent transition from `E` to `M`.
+Local `M` state implies that the child cache originally acquired the line using `GETX`, which sets all caches holding the block to `M` state along the way the block is passed to it.